davidfowl/aspnetvnextwebapiapp/Generations.md

 MyLibrary/win8/MyLibrary.dll
 ```

-The biggest difference is that you wouldn't be able to consume it in a Portable Class Library project type.
+The biggest difference is that you wouldn't be able to consume it in a Portable Class Library project type. .NET Platform Generations aims to solve both problems.

 .NET Platform Generations represent binary portability across platforms using a **single** moniker.
 They are an evolution of Portable Class Libraries.
 They are "open ended" in that they aren't tied down to a static list of monikers like **portable-a+b+c** is.